orbisgis/h2gis/docs/dev/ST_Normalize.md

 {% endhighlight %}

 ### Description
-Converts a `GEOMETRY` to normal form (or canonical form).
+Converts a Geometry to normal form (or canonical form).
 Normal form is a unique representation for Geometry.
 The definitions for normal form use the standard lexicographical ordering for coordinates.

 ### Examples